-ELLICOTT CITY, MD – Senate Budget and Taxation Chair Guy Guzzone, Howard County State Delegation Chair Clarence Lam, Howard County Public Schools Superintendent Michael J. Martirano, County Council Chair Opel Jones, County Council Vice Chair Christiana Rigby, and Board of Education member Jen Mallo to announce a record school construction investment that will create an additional 2,400 spaces for students by 2023.
+ELLICOTT CITY, MD – Howard County Executive Calvin Ball was joined by Senate Budget and Taxation Chair Guy Guzzone, Howard County State Delegation Chair Clarence Lam, Howard County Public Schools Superintendent Michael J. Martirano, County Council Chair Opel Jones, County Council Vice Chair Christiana Rigby, and Board of Education member Jen Mallo to announce a record school construction investment that will create an additional 2,400 spaces for students by 2023.

 Howard County is a premier place to live and grow, which is why families choose to raise their children here.
 Through responsible management and strong partnerships, we can now invest more than $105 million in school construction during the next year, the highest amount in more than two decades.
 We are building facilities that will foster excellent environments for teaching and learning.

 The historic investment also includes over $30 million in total funding for systemic renovations, including:

 - Manor Woods Elementary School HVAC and Wastewater Treatment Plant

 - Completion of the Guilford Elementary School Exterior Windows and Doors